SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ## Recommendations

-#### Findings and Recommendations:

-Based on the analyzed data, here are the key findings to ensure the success of Superstore.
+Based on the analyzed data, here are my key findings to ensure the success of Superstore.

 * Our profits and sales steadily increased over the analyzed quarters from 2011 to 2014.
 We should maintain this growth.
 Q4 is our most profitable quarter.
 To maximize profits, we need to ensure adequate stock and strengthen marketing and customer service from October to December.